- Country:Netherlands (Kingdom of the)

 Materials presented on this website, particularly maps and territorial information, are as-is and as-available based on available data and do not imply the expression of any opinion whatsoever on the part of the Secretariat of the Ramsar Convention concerning the legal status of any country, territory, city or area, or of its authorities, or concerning the delimitation of its frontiers or boundaries.

-Bargerveen.
-07/01/93; Drenthe; 2082.5 ha; 52°41'N 007°02'E; Natura 2000 (SAC, SPA).
-The Site is a remnant of a vast raised bog, which used to cover both sides of the Dutch-German border.
-Currently the area is formed by subatlantic raised bogs in a landscape of dry and wet heaths, swamp forests, peatland and pools within seasonally flooded agricultural land.
-The Ramsar Site boundary has been amended to follow the Natura 2000 site, with some residential areas excluded.
+The Site is a remnant of a vast raised bog which used to cover both sides of the Dutch-German border.
+It features subatlantic raised bogs in a landscape of dry and wet heaths, swamp forests, peatland and pools within seasonally flooded agricultural land.
+In 2014 the Site boundary was delineated more accurately and aligned with the Natura 2000 boundary, reducing the area by 18 hectares.
 The Site is of international importance for various species of wintering geese and endangered species of breeding birds such as the common snipe (Gallinago gallinago) and whinchat (Saxicola rubetra).
-It also supports endangered plant species such as bog asphodel, dragonflies such as the bog hawker and butterflies such as the grizzled skipper.
-The Site plays an important role in groundwater replenishment and climate regulation, acting as a carbon sink.
+It plays an important role in groundwater replenishment and climate regulation, acting as a carbon sink.
 Human activities include tourism and water management.
 Drainage is the most important threat to the Site’s ecological character; however, hydrological measures have been implemented to promote the natural regeneration of the bog system.
-Ramsar site no. 581.
-Most recent RIS information: 2013.

 - National legal designation: